simran7707/simran7707/README.md

 <p align="justify">s a keen enthusiast in the computer science field, I am passionate about developing my skills further and pursuing a career in this dynamic and evolving industry, driven by innovation and continuous learning opportunities.
 </p>

-share hard-copies.
-Made using flutter, dart, MongoDB and Firebase.
-It leverages Machine Learning (recommendersystem) Algorithms and Human Computer Interaction to deliver good user experience.</p>

 ## 👨🏻‍💻 My Programming Kit: